 If your town has a local history museum or historical society, they may have an archivist who might assist you, too.
 Your grandparents or other family members or neighbors may know stories of their own efforts or the efforts of others to promote fair and equitable systems and policies in your community.
 This is your chance to bring those stories into the public square.

 We’d love to hear your podcast, too!
-If your teacher or a trusted adult permits, you might upload it as an MP3 and share it via social media.
-You can tag us on Twitter @newamericanhist or email us a link at email@example.com!
+If your teacher or a trusted adult permits, you might upload it as an MP3 and share it via social media (links on our pages).
+You can tag us or email us a link at email@example.com!

 Citations:1867-68 State Convention: A History of Virginia Conventions, JN, Brenamen, ed. page 73-4.